Lunchtime lipo - eveRything you need to know

 - Sagging skin

-If you have experienced problems following a cosmetic procedure, and believe they are the result of negligence, get in touch with us to see if you have a case for compensation.
+If you have experienced problems following a liposuction that has gone wrong as a result of negligence, get in touch with us to see if you have a case for compensation.
+Call 0800 634 0285 or request a callback by completing the contact form here.